Tzvet05/INDULC/README.md

 A label statement can either be on its own line (and will assemble to the address following itself) or on the same line as an instruction, before the instruction's mnemonic (and will assemble to its own address).

 Duplicate labels cannot exist.

+### Instructions

+An instruction follows this syntax :

+`[mnemonic] [operand 1] [...] [operand n]`

+`[mnemonic]` is the mnemonic string of the instruction.
+It must be supported by the provided ISA.

+`[operand]` is an operand of the instruction.
+It can be a register, an immediate, a flag, a macro or a label.
+Each instruction has a specific number and types of operands, specified by the provided ISA.

+An instruction must be on its own line.

+#### Registers

+A register can be either a macro or a mnemonic string.

+#### Immediates

+An immediate can be either a number, a macro or a label.

+#### Flags

+A flag can be either a macro or a mnemonic string.

 ### Comments